 To turn bamboo into fabric it is first harvested, then the leaves and inner pith are crushed mechanically.
 The pieces are soaked in a solution (sodium hydroxide) for a few hours to turn them into cellulose which is one of the basic building blocks of plant life.
 This takes place in specialist farms in China.

 The cellulose is then dried, pressed, crushed and left out for evaporation to remove some of the chemical residue.
 The remainder is added again to a solution and forced through a spinnerette, like a shower head or nozzle.
 On the other side it is rapidly cured to form a material similar to cotton wool that can be woven into a fabric.
-This process takes place in a facility with OEKO-TEX (chemi- cal confidence in textiles) standard conditions in an ISO 14001 factory.
 The bamboo fibres are incredibly soft, almost like silk.

 The bamboo fibre is then transported to India, to an ethically-accredited manufacturing facility where it is mixed with a small percentage of certified organic cotton.
 It is essential to add cotton for durability.The facility in India is powerered by it’s own dedicated wind farm.
 The finished fabric is dyed, cut and sewn to specification and shipped direct to the UK.

-This process, where Bamboo is reduced down to a basic cellulose then reformed is why it is classed as a regenerated fabric and known sometimes as bamboo viscouse or viscose rayon.
+This process, where Bamboo is reduced down to a basic cellulose then reformed is why it is classed as a regenerated fabric and known sometimes as bamboo viscose or viscose rayon.

 What's so good about Bamboo?

 Bamboo thrives naturally: The yield per hectare is 10 times greater than cotton and the input of water, fertilisers and other resources is almost zero.
 It's a grass too, so it doesn't need replanting, which helps reduce topsoil erosion.
-It grows up to a yard a day in places, efficiently pulling in sunlight and greenhouse gases and converting it into biomass.
+As a low process input crop, it could potentially prove to be a solid carbon sink too, reducing carbon and converting it into biomass.
 For these reasons, Bamboo has a lot of potential for sustainability.